ctlee/casc/README.md

 ```
 Additional examples provided with CASC can be built in a similar fashion by passing the `-DBUILD_CASCEXAMPLES=on` flag to CMake.

+### Documentation
+A current version of the documentation is available online via [github pages](https://ctlee.github.io/casc).
-The CASC documentation can be built if you have Doxygen on your system.
+You can also build the documentation locally if you have Doxygen and Graphviz on your system.
 CMake will automatically try to find a working Doxygen installation.
 If Doxygen is found then the documentation can be built using `make casc_doc`.
 Otherwise CMake will report that it could not find Doxygen.